Become a Licensed Andover Educator

 The mission of Andover Educators is to put music training on a secure somatic foundation so that all musicians, amateur and professional alike, may play free of pain and injury and with increasing enjoyment and skill.

 Course quality is maintained by careful initial selection of teachers, thorough training, continuing education, peer review, course evaluations, ongoing communication, and supervision.

-Teacher courses and supervised teachings are approved by Amy Likar, Janet Alcorn, Jennifer Johnson and Lisa Marsh.
-Trainees are permitted to train with Amy, Janet, Jennifer and Lisa in addition to other licensed Andover Educators and through self-study.
+Teacher courses and supervised teachings are approved by Amy Likar, Janet Alcorn, Jennifer Johnson, Lisa Marsh, Stephen Caplan, and David Nesmith.
+Trainees are permitted to train with Amy, Janet, Jennifer, Lisa, Stephen, and David in addition to other licensed Andover Educators and through self-study.